Caves in the Maros-Pangkep karst

+The Indonesian government has designated the area as an archaeological park.

 Description

 The caves in the Maros-Pangkep karst are a cave complex, where prehistoric finds were made.
-The whole complex is also called "Prehistoric place Leang-Leang" – the name stems from the Makassarese language.
-The various caves - named Pettae, Jane, Saripa, Jarie, Karrasa, and so on - consist of limestone.
+The whole complex is also called "Prehistoric place Leang-Leang"; the name stems from the Makassarese language.
+The various caves — named Pettae, Jane, Saripa, Jarie, Karrasa, and so on — consist of limestone.
 They are located 12 km from the town of Maros and 30 km from the city of Makassar.
 The entrance to the caves is located 30 m above a rice field, accessible by ladder.

 A hand stencil in the Leang Tempuseng cave was dated to at least 39,900 years old in a 2014 study.
 The depiction of a babirusa is also located in this cave.
 It is estimated to be 35,400 years old.
 The art works were examined with the help of the Uranium-Thorium method of the sintering on the paintings.

-Inside the entrance of the Pettakare cave, on the roof, are 26 red and white hand prints, they are not dated, yet.
+Inside the entrance of the Pettakare cave, on the roof, are 26 red and white hand prints, not yet dated as of 2014.
 Primitive stencils of human hands, the white prints were executed by "placing the hand up against the wall and then blowing a mixture of red ochre and water around them, leaving a negative image on the rock".
 The red hand prints could have been produced by immersing the hand in a solution tinted red from "chewed-up foliage".
 The hand prints face both left and right.
 Some are missing a thumb; it was common practice to cut off a finger when an elder died.
 According to an official with the Makassar Center for Cultural and Heritage Preservation, the palm of the hand was believed to have power to ward off "evil forces and wild animals", thus protecting the people who lived inside the cave.
 In addition to the hand prints, a roughly half-meter (two-foot) long painting of a red hog deer is in the middle.